Anon-Planet/thgtoa/guide.md

 -   [Appendix B3: Threat modeling resources]
 -   [Appendix B4: Important notes about evil-maid and tampering]
 -   [Appendix B5: Types of CPU attacks:]
+-   [Appendix B6: Warning for using Orbot on Android]: #appendix-b6-warning-for-using-orbot-on-android
 -   [References:]

 # Pre-requisites and limitations: